sleepyvetkid/sleepyvetkid.github.io/_posts/2023-10-01-veterinary-triage-list.md

 ## Description

-The veterinary triage list (VTL) was developed by a private emergency centre in Netherlands, Medisch Centrum voor Dieren (Animal Medical Center), in 2012.
+The veterinary triage list (VTL) was developed by a private emergency centre in the Netherlands, Medisch Centrum voor Dieren (Animal Medical Center), in 2012.

 It was adapted from the Manchester Triage System (MTS), which is the most used triage system in human medicine.